OCHA-DAP/hdx-scraper-climada/README.md

 ## Commandline Interface

-This repository implements a commandline interface using the `click` library.
-It is asked via the command `hdx-climada`.
-Help is provided by invoking `hdx-climada --help`
+This repository implements a commandline interface using the `click` library, this is mainly concerned with the creation of the CLIMADA datasets for HDX but can also be used to download the datasets from HDX.
+It is accessed via the command `hdx-climada`.
+Help is provided by invoking `hdx-climada --help`:

+"""
+Usage: hdx-climada [OPTIONS] COMMAND [ARGS]...

+  Tools for the CLIMADA datasets in HDX

+Options:
+  --help  Show this message and exit.

+Commands:
+  create_dataset  Create a dataset in HDX with CSV files dataset_date    Show dataset date ranges download        Download data assets required to build the datasets info            Show the data_type info from the CLIMADA interface
+"""

 ## Dataset updates